IBM-Bluemix-Docs/ComposeForScyllaDB/dashboard-overview.md

 ### SSL Certificate

-Your Compose {{site.data.keyword.Bluemix_notm}} service provides you with an SSL certificate that you can use to connect to your database.
+Your Compose {{site.data.keyword.cloud_notm}} service provides you with an SSL certificate that you can use to connect to your database.